23 Essential WordPress Page Speed Optimization Tips for 2023

 23. Embed Video

 YouTube, Vimeo, and other video hosting platforms can host and deliver video content at fast speeds.
-You simply can’t do this better or faster yourself.
-Store video files on YouTube, or Vimeo, etc., and embed the content into your design.
+You can’t do this better or faster yourself.
+Store video files on YouTube, Vimeo, etc., and embed the content into your design.
 Users won’t know the difference.
 But they will appreciate your speedy website.

 Final Thoughts on WordPress Page Speed Optimization

 With ever more sophisticated and demanding mobile consumers, page speed optimization is critical in 2023!
 Implementing our WordPress page speed optimization tips and strategies will impact more than how quickly users can see your website.
 It also influences your site rank, search optimization, and conversion rates.

 Are you optimizing your WordPress website for speed in 2023?
 Make it a point to start cleaning up your code and optimizing your site.
 Even if you do one of these things per month, you’ll begin to see results.
 If you don’t have the necessary time or skills to handle page speed optimization, get professional help.

 Because your visitors will not wait very long for your site to load, and if they can’t get to your content, how will they ever learn how great your products and services are?
 Or, even more important, reach out to you to purchase them?